 What are the key steps for REACH compliance?

 To follow REACH, you need to know your role and duties.
 Check your supply chains and products for banned chemicals.
-Get info from suppliers, might need testing, register with the European Chemicals Agency (ECHA), and keep in touch with your supply chain.
+Get info from suppliers (potentially via Digital Product Passports), test as needed, register with the European Chemicals Agency (ECHA) with a 10-year validity period, and maintain continuous communication with your supply chain.
+Be prepared for mandatory dossier updates whenever new hazard data or SVHC status emerges.

 What are Substances of Very High Concern (SVHCs)?

 SVHCs are chemicals that could cause cancer, harm genes, be toxic to reproduction, or build up in the body.
-REACH has rules for using and limiting SVHCs because they’re dangerous.
+As of December 2023, there are 247 SVHCs on the Candidate List.
+REACH has rules for using and limiting SVHCs because they’re dangerous, with enhanced obligations for immediate dossier updates and communication.

 What are the benefits of REACH compliance?

-Being REACH compliant means you avoid fines and legal trouble, lower risks, and protect yourself.
+Being REACH compliant means you avoid fines and legal trouble (which will be more harmonized and stronger under the Recast), lower risks, and protect yourself.
 It also shows you care about the planet and ethics.
-Plus, it opens up markets in the EU, Iceland, Lichtenstein, and Norway.
+Plus, it opens up markets in the EU, Iceland, Lichtenstein, and Norway, providing a competitive advantage.

 What are the challenges in REACH compliance?